ptrpl4/GitBookWiki/qa/backend-testing/bruno-app.md

 - should be ready for environment switch
 - should be ready for request-specific data switch

+### notes

+- better to avoid manual sorting if it not necessary - all item in folder will update `seq` info if you insert new item in top of the list

 ## assert

 can be used with [[#response data]]